pquentin/blog/content/2017-04-27_asyncio_ram.md

 Category: Logiciel

 One of the first hurdles that you can encounter when trying out asyncio is "asyncio eats all my memory!".
-Indeed, to keep you CPU busy, you're encouraged to launch a lot of coroutines simultaneously.
+Indeed, to keep your CPU busy, you're encouraged to launch a lot of coroutines simultaneously.
 Coroutines don't use a lot of memory by themselves, but what you're doing inside them can use quite a lot of memory.